 - 5 THINGS TO DO – As soon as you purchase a new computer

 - SIMPLE COMPUTER JARGON – Definition for common Internet terms

 - DONATING YOUR COMPUTER – Before you give away or donate an older machine be sure to follow these five steps first.

 - WHY DO INSTALL PROGRAMS ASK YOU TO CLOSE EVERYTHING FIRST – When installing software, here’s why you should close down all running applications.

-- 7 REASONS WHY COMPUTERS RUN SLOWER AS THEY GET OLDER – Unfortunately as the computer got older, problems started occurring.
-Crashes became more frequent, web pages took longer to load, games appeared slightly jerky, and the overall computing experience lost its luster.
-Why did this happen?
+- 7 REASONS WHY COMPUTERS RUN SLOWER AS THEY GET OLDER – Unfortunately as the computer got older problems started occurring.
+Crashes became more frequent, web pages took longer to load, games appeared slightly jerky and the overall computing experience lost its luster.
+Why

 - HOW TO USE A FLASH DRIVE – Two page PDF on the proper use of USB drives.